-Though he has always claimed to be an agnostic, he comes across strongly as a Sikh first and anything else later.
-His pain at the operation blue star is very obvious and he still carries it.
-He enjoys counting how many Sikhs are in position of power and feels good when Harbhajan plays a good game.
+Though he has always claimed to be an agnostic, he comes across strongly as a Sikh first.
+And anything else later.
+His pain at the operation blue star is very obvious.
+And he still carries it.
+He enjoys counting how many Sikhs are in a position of power.
+And feels good when Harbhajan plays a good game.
 He is upset when his son cut his hair.
-He has translated various Sikh scriptures to English and have been well received.
+He has translated various Sikh scriptures into English and has been well received.
 Interestingly, he says if he had to choose a religion, he would choose Jainism, as it is closest to being an agnostic.
-This makes me think if we can ever be free of the bondages of out birth?
+This makes me think if we can ever be free from the bondage of our birth?
 No matter what we do, how much we achieve, our birthplace and the community in which we are born always give us a sense of true belongingness.

-The best chapter in this book is on Happiness, where he gives tenets for happiness.
+The best chapter in this book Absolute Khushwant is on Happiness, where he gives tenets for happiness.
 Simple and profound is how I can read them.
-Have good health, have decent amount of money, live in your own home, have a compatible companion, have no envy for those ahead of you, do not waste time, have a hobby or two, manage your anger and learn to enjoy your solitude.
-There is nothing new about it, you would have read it at least hundred times, but when it comes from someone who has lived so long, you tend to take it more seriously.
+Have good health, have a decent amount of money, live in your own home, have a compatible companion.
+Have no envy for those ahead of you, do not waste time, have a hobby or two, manage your anger and learn to enjoy your solitude.
+There is nothing new about it, you would have read it at least hundred times.
+But when it comes from someone who has lived so long, you tend to take it more seriously.
 I was inspired to follow what he said.

 A very quick read that would still leave you thinking.

 Buy this book – Absolute Khushwant by Khushwant Singh & Humra Quraishi at Amazon India.